 Dr. Kalish adds that her over-40 patients usually ask her, “‘Am I too old?’
 My answer is almost always, ‘No, you are not too old.’
 And then their next question is, ‘Am I high-risk?’
 Unfortunately, my answer is usually, ‘Yes.’
 But with proper care and monitoring, the majority of women in that age range go on to have a healthy pregnancy.”

-Health Matters spoke with Dr. Kalish, who is also an associate professor of Obstetrics and Gynecology at Weill Cornell Medicine, to understand what to expect during a pregnancy after age 35 and to learn tips to help have a healthy pregnancy for you and your baby.
+Health Matters spoke with Dr. Kalish, who is also a professor of Obstetrics and Gynecology at Weill Cornell Medicine, to understand what to expect during a pregnancy after age 35 and to learn tips to help have a healthy pregnancy for you and your baby.